Microsoft Office

 Overview

 This script uses the Office Deployment Tool (ODT) to perform a clean install of Microsoft Office with a configuration xml file.
-For convenience, it includes a built-in xml file that will install Microsoft Office 365 Apps for Business if a configuration file is not specified.
+For convenience, it includes a built-in xml file that will install Microsoft Office 365 Business Retail if a configuration file is not specified.

 Prerequisites: